 The South Dakota Broadband Team engaged with a broad set of communities, businesses, and agencies in order to get a diverse set of perspectives and experiences.
+This outreach was conducted in coordination with the Digital Opportunity Plan, ensuring that feedback of all covered population groups was also included in this plan.
+These organizations represent and serve South Dakotans all across the state whether that be through physical presence or influence.
 The following tables provide a summary of the stakeholders consulted with during the development of the BEAD and Digital Opportunities Plans.
 These tables were last updated on June 23, 2023.